Charca/frontend-architecture-workshop/spec.md

 #### Ordering Food

-- Customers can add food items to a shopping cart.
+- Customers can add food items to a shopping cart (with or without authentication).
 - Customers can customize food items (e.g., add toppings, select portion size).
 - Customers can apply promo codes or discounts to their orders.
-- Customers can place an order from a restaurant, including multiple items per order.
+- Customers can place an order from a restaurant, including multiple items per order (only authenticated customers).
 - Customers can schedule orders for later delivery or pickup.

 #### Payment